monicahq/monica/docs/contribute/contribute.md

 ### Email reminders

+Monica sends two types of emails: reminders, and notifications.
+Notifications are sent 7 and 30 days before an event happens, while reminders are sent the day the event happens.
-Reminders are generated and sent using an Artisan command `monica:sendnotifications`.
-This command is scheduled to be triggered every hour in `app/console/Kernel.php`.
+Reminders are generated and sent using an Artisan command `send:reminders`.
+Notifications are sent using `send:notifications`.
+Those commands are scheduled to be triggered every hour in `app/console/Kernel.php`.

 ### Statistics